Pork Pie (film): Overseas critics

 International reviews of the film to date have been positive.
 On Rotten Tomatoes the film has an approval rating of 100% based on reviews from 10 critics.

-Eddie Cockrell from Variety describes it as a “sleek, kinetic and eye-catching retooling of the 1981 film”, with a story “cleverly updated by writer-director Matt Murphy”, and “crucially, the casual misogyny of the 1981 release has been replaced by an unforced social conscience”.
+Eddie Cockrell from Variety describes it as a "sleek, kinetic and eye-catching retooling of the 1981 film", with a story "cleverly updated by writer-director Matt Murphy", and "crucially, the casual misogyny of the 1981 release has been replaced by an unforced social conscience".

-Sydney Morning Herald's Paul Byrnes described the film as “more fun than a barrel of monkeys”; and Alison Lesley from Access Reel writes, "The film is so enjoyable in its absurdity that it’s near impossible to fault”.
+Writing in The Sydney Morning Herald, Paul Byrnes described the film as "more fun than a barrel of monkeys"; and Alison Lesley from Access Reel writes, "The film is so enjoyable in its absurdity that it’s near impossible to fault".
 She reviewed the film 9/10 and writes “this is a film that refused to be pinned down by a single genre, and is simultaneously moving, hilarious, and gripping as it ups the stakes constantly, to an epic and explosive end”.

-The film was well received at the 2017 Cannes Film Festival and is expected to be distributed internationally.
+The film was apparently well received at the 2017 Cannes Film Festival but won no prizes.